• Skip to primary navigation

 Crumble Topping

-• 2 cups finely chopped walnuts or pecans, or filberts, or almonds
+• 2 cups finely chopped nuts walnuts, pecans, filberts, almonds, etc.

 • ⅔ cup light brown sugar firmly packed